 The body runs on cycles.
 Some functions happen at night, others during the day.
 When one is healthy, the clocks are in sync and the body's activities properly coordinated.

 Along with these health issues, misfiring circadian rhythms are linked to memory and learning inhibition (4).
-This all shows why fixing your circadian rhythm can be the most effective trick to improving not only your sleep, but also your health and your waist line.
+This is why resetting your circadian rhythm can be the most effective way of improving not only your sleep but also your health.

-Most of us have experienced how long haul flights can disrupt our circadian rhythm, but there are a multitude of other factors that can mess with our circadian rhythm.
+Most of us have experienced how long haul flights can disrupt our circadian rhythm, but there is a multitude of other factors that can mess with our circadian rhythm.
 A study published earlier this month in Science Translational Medicine found that “caffeine at night delays the human circadian clock” (5).

-The researchers found that 200mg of caffeine (equivalent to a double espresso) 3 hours before bedtime created a 40minute phase delay in the test subjects’ biological clock.
+Researchers found that 200mg of caffeine (equivalent to a double espresso) 3 hours before bedtime created a 40minute phase delay in the test subjects’ biological clocks.
 They showed that caffeine had a direct effect on the internal clocks in human cells.

-So drinking coffee at night affects sleep.
+Drinking coffee at night affects sleep.
 No surprises there.
-This same study, however, had an interesting finding that seemed to be overlooked in the media.
+This same study, however, had an interesting finding that was overlooked by the media.

-The researchers not only tested how caffeine impacted circadian rhythm, but they also looked at light.
-The outcome – bright light delayed one’s circadian rhythm more than that of a double espresso.
+The researchers not only tested how caffeine affected circadian rhythm, but they also looked at the light.
+The outcome – bright light delays one’s circadian rhythm more than of a double espresso does.
 A lot more, in fact.

 Stone Hearth Newsletters reported the following on these findings:

 "The study also showed that bright light alone ... induced circadian phase delays in the test subjects of about 85 minutes.”
 This is double that of the caffeine-drinking group.